karencfisher/chat_agent/README.md

 simply plugged in by registering them in a JSON configuration file.
 On start up, the agent uses that configuration file to initialize each tool and make them available in the system prompt to the LLM (currently it works best with OpenAI's GPT-4, though I am investigating using other open source LLMs, ideally free).

+This repository also includes a rudimentary chatbot that uses the chat agent, to allow demonstration and testing.
+It allows both text (via STDIO) as well as voice interface.

 ## Inspirations